ist199211-ist199311/homeworks-nss/hw2.typ

   It is important for the attacker for the amplification to be as high as possible, so that they can have a greater chance of exhausting the victim's bandwidth and computational resources without using too much of their own.
+  If the amplification factor is too low, the malicious actor might be dissuaded and try to find another vulnerability or victim instead.

 + No, the described firewall rules would not prevent this sort of attack, as they allow the private resolver to send outgoing packets even for `NEW` connections,